Free Blacks: Opportunities for advancement

+Employment

-Free Black people could not enter many professional occupations, such as medicine and law, because they were barred from the necessary education.
+Free black people could not enter many professional occupations, such as medicine and law, because they were barred from the necessary education.
 This was also true of occupations that required firearm possession, elective office, or a liquor license.
-Many of these careers also required large capital investments that most free Black people could not afford.
+Many of these careers also required large capital investments that most free black people could not afford.
 Exceptions to these limitations existed, as with physicians Sarah Parker Remond and Martin Delany in Louisville, Kentucky.